vincent-sjh/vincent-sjh.github.io/_posts/2025-08-12-AI-Detector-Humanizer.md

 ## Deepseek

 ```
 The derelict ship Aethelstan hung in the silent abyss of Kuiper Belt Object XR-7’s shadow, a skeletal ghost against the star-flecked dark.
 Captain Vanya Rostova cycled the airlock, her suit lamps slicing through decades of drifting frost.
-Inside, gravity plates flickered erratically, casting stuttering silhouettes.

-They found the lone occupant strapped into the command chair – not human, but a biomechanical construct, its silver carapace fused with crystalline growths.
+Inside, gravity plates flickered erratically, casting stuttering silhouettes.They found the lone occupant strapped into the command chair – not human, but a biomechanical construct, its silver carapace fused with crystalline growths.
 Its single, unblinking ocular sensor was dark.
 Rostova’s engineer, Kael, pried open a chest panel.
 "No decay.
-Powered down... or waiting."

-A low hum vibrated through the deck.
+Powered down... or waiting."A low hum vibrated through the deck.
 The construct’s eye ignited, emitting a pale blue beam that scanned Kael’s faceplate.
-A synthesized voice, layered with static and something profoundly ancient, echoed in their helmets: "Query: Temporal designation?"

-Kael stammered the stardate.
+A synthesized voice, layered with static and something profoundly ancient, echoed in their helmets: "Query: Temporal designation?"Kael stammered the stardate.
 The construct’s head tilted.
 "Calculation error.
 Destination temporal locus unreachable.
 Organic preservation protocols... failed."
 The light dimmed.
 "Advise: Avoid the Chronos Rift.
-They are harvesting time."
+They are harvesting time."Then, silence.

-Then, silence.
 The construct became inert metal once more, leaving only ice, shadows, and a warning lost to the void.
 ```

 | Humanizer\Detector | GPTZero                       | ZeroGPT | Scribbr |